This guide shows you all the best Bitcoin & cryptocurrency IRA companies on the market in 2021.

-First, retirement investments tend to be in safer, more ‘boring’ assets like fortune 500 stocks because they have much less volatility.
-Staking your retirement on a wildly volatile asset is risky, especially as you get older and near the age of retirement.
-Even if the investment would eventually pay off, if you start taking payments during a major downturn in the Bitcoin price, it could be bad.
+First, retirement investments tend to be in safer, more ‘boring’ alternative assets like fortune 500 stocks because they have much less volatility.
+Staking your retirement plan on a wildly volatile asset is risky, especially as you get older and near the age of retirement.
+Even if the alternative investment would eventually pay off, if you start taking payments during a major downturn in the Bitcoin price, it could be bad.

 Finally, when you invest in Bitcoin in a cryptocurrency IRA, you do not get to hold the Bitcoin.
 There is therefore no way to really know if the custodian is holding the Bitcoin or if he is actually holding it safely.
 The custodian could get hacked or they could just run away with your money (the latter is unlikely, but possible).

 Of course, if you just want to buy Bitcoin or another digital asset, there are better ways to do so than through crypto IRA services.

 Coinmama is a European exchange servicing almost any country you can think of, including the US.
 It is one of the best ways to buy Bitcoin using a credit card.